yd24/data-structures-and-algorithms/javascript/trees/README.md

   * Return max.
   * Has O(N) time complexity as we traverse through the entire tree.
 O(N) space complexity as our Queue's size is dependent on the size of our input.

+* breadthFirst
+  * Insert a root node into a Queue and while the Queue is not empty
+    * We take out the first node in the Queue.
+    * We push the node's value into an array.
+    * If the node value is greater than max
+      * max = node value
+    * If the node has a left
+      * Add node.left to the Queue.
+    * If the node has a right
+      * Add node.right to the Queue.
+  * Return array.
+* Has O(N) time complexity as we traverse through the entire tree.
+O(N) space complexity as our Queue's size is dependent on the size of our input.

 **Binary Search Tree**

 * add